 The full-time programme lasts 12 months, with nine months of taught modules between October and June of the academic year, followed by three summer months of supervised research for a Masters’ dissertation.

-Part-time programme lasts 24 months and consist of the same components as the full-time version.
+Part-time programme lasts 27 months and consists of the same components as the full-time version.
 Students consult with the Head of Masters to establish a detailed plan of studies to fulfil the programme requirements.

 You can expect to enjoy predominantly small-group teaching and a considerable degree of individual attention from members of staff.
 MSc students are strongly encouraged to attend our seminars and research workshops.
 Our MSc students usually form a lively and cohesive group which plays an active role in the Division's academic and social life.